Welcome to RDD

 We are proud of our safety record and good diving practices and all our members are encouraged to develop their skills as they gain more experience.
 All members dive within their personal limits of expertise and experience.

-We enjoy all types of diving, whether they are exciting drifts, fragile walls, wrecks, wild life or exploratory and are often surprised by what we find.
+We enjoy all types of diving, whether they are exciting drifts, fragile walls, wrecks, wild life or exploratory dives.

 Club members also arrange diving holidays further afield, both in the UK and abroad.
 Over the past few years members have enjoyed diving trips to the Scillies, Europe, the Red Sea, the Maldives, Galapagos and Thailand, to name but a few.